Largo di Torre Argentina: Roman temples

 The four temples, originally designated by the letters A, B, C, and D, front onto a paved street, which was reconstructed in the imperial era, after the fire of AD 80.
 The area was delineated to the North by the Hecatostylum (one-hundred columns porch) and the Baths of Agrippa, and to the South by the buildings related to the Circus Flaminius, to the East by the great porched square of Porticus Minucia Frumentaria, and to the West by the Theatre of Pompey.

 Temple A was built in the 3rd century BC, and is probably the Temple of Juturna built by Gaius Lutatius Catulus after his victory against the Carthaginians in 241 BC.
-It was later rebuilt as a church, the apse of which is still present.
+The long area behind Temple A was used as a latrina or public toilet, and had no dividers or cubicles.
+In the early 900s, the temple was rebuilt as a church and was called San Nicola de Calcarario, of which the apses and frescoes are still present.

 Temple B, a circular temple (tholos) with six columns remaining, was built by Quintus Lutatius Catulus in 101 BC in fulfillment of his vow at the Battle of Vercellae.
 The temple (aedes) was devoted to Fortuna Huiusce Diei, "the Fortune of This Day."
 The colossal statue found during excavations and now kept in the Centrale Montemartini of the Capitoline Museums was the statue of the goddess herself.
 Only the head, the arms, and the legs were made of marble: the other parts, covered by the dress, were of other materials, probably a wooden frame.
 This is known as an acrolithic statue.

-Temple C is the most ancient of the four, dating back to 4th or 3rd century BC, and was probably devoted to Feronia the ancient Italic goddess of fertility.
+Temple C is the most ancient of the four, with terracotta decoration dating back to the 290s/280s BC, and was probably devoted to Feronia, the ancient Italic goddess of fertility.
 After the fire of AD 80, this temple was restored, and the white and black mosaic of the inner temple cella dates back to this restoration.

 Temple D is the largest of the four, dates back to the 2nd century BC with Late Republican restorations, and was devoted to Lares Permarini (Lares who protect sailors), but only a small part of it has been excavated (a street covers the most of it).
 It was vowed by the praetor, Lucius Aemilius Regillus, while engaged in a naval battle with the fleet of Antiochus the Great in 190 BC, and dedicated by M. Aemilius Lepidus, when censor, on 22 December, 179.
 On the doors of the temple was a dedicatory inscription in Saturnian metre.
 It is recorded as standing in porticu Minucia and therefore its exact site depends on that of the porticus.